-(13) include a description of the commercial, recreational, and charter fishing sectors which participate in the fishery and, to the extent practicable, quantify trends in landings of the managed fishery resource by the commercial, recreational, and charter fishing sectors; and
+(13) include a description of the commercial, recreational, and charter fishing sectors which participate in the fishery, including its economic impact, and, to the extent practicable, quantify trends in landings of the managed fishery resource by the commercial, recreational, and charter fishing sectors;

-(14) to the extent that rebuilding plans or other conservation and management measures which reduce the overall harvest in a fishery are necessary, allocate any harvest restrictions or recovery benefits fairly and equitably among the commercial, recreational, and charter fishing sectors in the fishery.
+(14) to the extent that rebuilding plans or other conservation and management measures which reduce the overall harvest in a fishery are necessary, allocate, taking into consideration the economic impact of the harvest restrictions or recovery benefits on the fishery participants in each sector, any harvest restrictions or recovery benefits fairly and equitably among the commercial, recreational, and charter fishing sectors in the fishery and;

+(15) establish a mechanism for specifying annual catch limits in the plan (including a multiyear plan), implementing regulations, or annual specifications, at a level such that overfishing does not occur in the fishery, including measures to ensure accountability.

+(b) DISCRETIONARY PROVISIONS.
-(b) DISCRETIONARY PROVISIONS.- Any fishery management plan which is prepared by any Council, or by the Secretary, with respect to any fishery, may-- fishery resources beyond such zone [or areas]\;

-(1) require a permit to be obtained from, and fees to be paid to, the Secretary, with respect to--

-(A) any fishing vessel of the United States fishing, or wishing to fish, in the exclusive economic zone [or special areas,]\ or for anadromous species or Continental Shelf

-(B) the operator of any such vessel; or

-(C) any United States fish processor who first receives fish that are subject to the plan;
+- -Any fishery management plan which is prepared by any Council, or by the Secretary, with respect to any fishery, may- - (1) require a permit to be obtained from, and fees to be paid to, the Secretary, with respect to- - (A) any fishing vessel of the United States fishing, or wishing to fish, in the exclusive economic zone [or special areas,] or for anadromous species or Continental Shelf fishery resources beyond such zone [or areas]; - (B) the operator of any such vessel; or - (C) any United States fish processor who first receives fish that are subject to the plan;

-(2) designate zones where, and periods when, fishing shall be limited, or shall not be permitted, or shall be permitted only by specified types of fishing vessels or with specified types and quantities of fishing gear;
+- (2)(A) designate zones where, and periods when, fishing shall be limited, or shall not be permitted, or shall be permitted only by specified types of fishing vessels or with specified types and quantities of fishing gear; - (B) designate such zones in areas where deep sea corals are identified under section 408, to protect deep sea corals from physical damage from fishing gear or to prevent loss or damage to such fishing gear from interactions with deep sea corals, after considering long-term sustainable uses of fishery resources in such areas; and

-(3) establish specified limitations which are necessary and appropriate for the conservation and management of the fishery on the--

-(A) catch of fish (based on area, species, size, number, weight, sex, bycatch, total biomass, or other factors);

-(B) sale of fish caught during commercial, recreational, or charter fishing, consistent with any applicable Federal and State safety and quality requirements; and

-(C) transshipment or transportation of fish or fish products under permits issued pursuant to section 204;

-(4) prohibit, limit, condition, or require the use of specified types and quantities of fishing gear, fishing vessels, or equipment for such vessels, including devices which may be required to facilitate enforcement of the provisions of this Act;
+- (C) with respect to any closure of an area under this Act that prohibits all fishing, ensure that such closure- - (i) is based on the best scientific information available; - (ii) includes criteria to assess the conservation benefit of the closed area; - (iii) establishes a timetable for review of the closed area's performance that is consistent with the purposes of the closed area; and - (iv) is based on an assessment of the benefits and impacts of the closure, including its size, in relation to other management measures (either alone or in combination with such measures), including the benefits and impacts of limiting access to: users of the area, overall fishing activity, fishery science, and fishery and marine conservation; - (3) establish specified limitations which are necessary and appropriate for the conservation and management of the fishery on the- - (A) catch of fish (based on area, species, size, number, weight, sex, bycatch, total biomass, or other factors); - (B) sale of fish caught during commercial, recreational, or charter fishing, consistent with any applicable Federal and State safety and quality requirements; and - (C) transshipment or transportation of fish or fish products under permits issued pursuant to section 204; - (4) prohibit, limit, condition, or require the use of specified types and quantities of fishing gear, fishing vessels, or equipment for such vessels, including devices which may be required to facilitate enforcement of the provisions of this Act;